When your Parents Are German… Recognize these?

 You are Always Prepared for Emergencies

 There is a running joke in my family that I can take over a small country with the contents of my purse.
 It may be true… I am ready to cut fruit, open a beer bottle, sew on a button, read a novel, play a game, take notes on an important meeting, have a snack, clean hands and faces, and pay cash for what I need… and carry it home in an extra shopping bag that I have in my purse.
-To this day I always grab a jacket as I’m walking out the door…. even when I go to the beach (Ok, in Northern California, you often need jackets at the beach.
+To this day I always grab a jacket as I’m walking out the door…. even when I go to the beach (Ok, in Central California, you often need jackets at the beach.
 Still… ) All this comes from my mother… who was always at the ready for any eventuality!

 You Always Bring Flowers when you Visit Someone

-My parents had beautiful roses growing in the year… and whenever we went visiting, my father would cut a bouquet, and mom would wrap it up in pretty tissue, to give to the hostess.
+My parents had beautiful roses growing in the yard…and whenever we went visiting, my father would cut a bouquet, and mom would wrap it up in pretty tissue, to give to the hostess.
 And it was seldom that Germans would visit us without a nice Blumenstrauss (Bouquet of Flowers).
 There were always fresh flowers in the house.
 I still love fresh flowers… I just don’t have my father’s green thumb, so I have to buy them.

 You KNOW Good Chocolate